AdamTheCreator/se-book-club-lab/README.md

 ## Why this matters for an SE at Sigma

 Sigma's CLI, API actions, and the agent/MCP motion are pulling us into conversations with a new kind of buyer: data engineers and platform leads.
-They don't live in dashboards — they live in terminals, commit to repos, and review pull requests.
+They don't live in dashboards; they live in terminals, commit to repos, and review pull requests.
 They evaluate tools by whether they fit a modern software-development workflow.

 We're strong on BI.
 This is a different muscle.
 When a prospect's data engineer says *"we version-control our models"* or *"we need this to run in our CI pipeline,"* you need to know exactly what they mean and respond without hand-waving.